Tidings of Victory (Jonathan Kinkaid Series)

 Filled with spies and saboteurs, intrigue and villainy, this masterfully written tale is another triumph of high-seas adventure in the Winston style, as a more confident and newly married Kinkaid wrestles with his own demons as well as enemies of the cause.
 A more-than-worthy finale, in this book you will find everything you loved about the first two novels, from the sound of booming cannons in ship-to-ship battles to a bold rescue mission of American seamen from an English prison, and much more.
 A fast-moving tale with unforgettable characters; an intense and vivid story that reaches a brilliant and unexpected conclusion.
 For lovers of great adventure novels everywhere.
 Hope you enjoy!

-The first book of the Jonathan Kinkaid trilogy, "Independent Action" finds our hero serving as First Lieutenant aboard the American frigate Randolph of 32 guns, blockaded in the port of Philadelphia during the winter of 1776-77.
-Tasked with orders to undertake "independent action" in the frigid waters of the North Atlantic against a mighty British convoy, she manages to elude enemy warships long enough to transform her crew-from the crusty boatswain O'Toole to the teenage midshipman Billy Weatherby-into an effective fighting force.
-A story of the fury of the sea and the waste of war, of brave but fallible men and boys who find themselves in dire straights, of history and the building of character, "Independent Action" is fast-paced, old-fashioned, high seas adventure at it's very best.
+The first book of the Jonathan Kinkaid trilogy, "Independent Action" finds our hero serving as First Lieutenant aboard the American frigate Randolph of 32 guns, blockaded in the port of Philadelphia during the winter of 1776-77, and tasked with orders to undertake "independent action" in the frigid waters of the North Atlantic against a mighty British convoy.

-"Hazardous Duty" is the latest book in the series and is now the third volume since it takes place after "Uprising" in the timeline, in which Kinkaid takes command of the sloop of war, Ranger, as he provides scouting duties for the Continental Fleet under Commodore Esek Hopkins.
+"Hazardous Duty" is the third book in the series in which Kinkaid takes command of the sloop of war, Ranger, as he provides scouting duties for the Continental Fleet under Commodore Esek Hopkins.

 - Author: Michael Winston